In all things of Nature, there is something of the marvelous.

 Air plants should not be accessible to younger children who are prone to put them in their mouths, the same for pets.
 Air Plants are not poisonous but why chance it, also your plant will not survive being mistaken for a snack.

-Enjoy moss art and air plants to create the environment and life that you want to live!
+Create the environment and life that you want to live!

 Feel free to email if your question was not answered.
 We provide custom design services to fit your environment.